3.) Adjust Your Lifestyle

 Cutting down on outings and charging cable, internet, and phone plans can also help.
 These decisions can seem complicated at first glance.
 But when you plan for retirement and pay down debt, they can make a difference.
 In many cases, making these difficult decisions now can make your future much more comfortable.

 You don’t need to tackle debt alone.
 You can ask friends and family to help you develop a budget and remind you to be accountable.
 If your situation is overwhelming, consider working with a licensed insolvency trustee.
 They can offer credit counselling and tell you if a consumer proposal or personal bankruptcy is warranted.

 In the meantime, you can also take a look at this article to learn about when you should file for bankruptcy in Alberta.

 Speak With A Licensed Insolvency Trustee In Edmonton

-Whether you are planning for retirement now or have already taken this step, and you have remaining debt to pay down, we can help.
+Whether you are planning for retirement now or have already taken this step and you have remaining debt to pay down, we can help.
 Remember, clearing debt after retirement doesn’t have to be stressful.
-At the same time, it’s also not something you need to do on your own.
+At the same time, it’s also not something you need to do alone.
 At Fox-Miles & Associates Inc., we can help you get a clearer picture of your financial situation and the options available to you.
 Our service area includes Edmonton, Sherwood Park, Fort Saskatchewan, and St. Albert.